All but the most minor animal bites should probably be assessed and treated by a health professional - in particular, bites to hands.

 What treatment might I need from a doctor or hospital?

 The wound can be properly assessed and cleaned.
-If part of the wound has dead or damaged skin then it may need to be trimmed or removed.
+If part of the wound has dead or damaged skin then this may need to be trimmed or removed.
 This is because infection is more likely to develop in dead skin.
-So, if in doubt, see a doctor or go to your local accident and emergency department.
+So, if in doubt, see a doctor or go to your local A&E department.

 Do not be surprised if the doctor does not stitch or close up a dog or cat wound immediately.
 For many bites it is safer to let them heal on their own.
 For some bites in some parts of the body it is common practice to wait for a few days before closing the wound.
 This is particularly the case if the wound is more than six hours old.
 This is to make sure the wound is not infected before closing it up.
 A wound that becomes infected after it has been stitched or closed up, can cause serious complications.
 After the wound is cleaned (and trimmed of dead or damaged tissue, where necessary), a sterile dressing is normally applied.